Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Related work

-\jychecked{Compared with glass surface detection, research on transparent object detection (TOD) focuses on detecting small transparent objects, such as wine glass and glass balls, which typically have well-defined shapes or boundary properties.} Adelson and An~\cite{Adelson90ordinalcharacteristics} study the optical characteristics of transparency.
-Murase~\cite{139539} studies image pattern distortion of moving an object behind a transparent layer by leveraging optical flow.
-Hata \etal~\cite{547652} and Wang \etal~\cite{inproceedings} try to extract the shapes of transparent objects, while Fritz \etal~\cite{NIPS2009_e46de7e1} \jychecked{study the local patch structure of transparent objects.} \jychecked{With a wider availability of hardware, some recent TOD methods integrate more accurate measurement data, including data from light-field sensors~\cite{Xu_2015_ICCV} and from infra-red sensors~\cite{2019, 10.1117/12.2266255}}.
-Some latest deep learning based TOD methods use auxiliary information, including polarization~\cite{Kalra_2020_CVPR} and specular reflection~\cite{rs13030455}, to assist the detection.
+\textbf{Transparent Object Detection.} \jychecked{Compared with glass surface detection, research on transparent object detection (TOD) focuses on detecting small transparent objects, such as wine glass and glass balls, which typically have classic shapes or boundary properties.} \jychecked{Some recent TOD methods integrate more accurate measurement data, including data from light-field sensors~\cite{Xu_2015_ICCV} and from infra-red sensors~\cite{2019, 10.1117/12.2266255}}.
+Some latest methods use auxiliary information, including polarization~\cite{Kalra_2020_CVPR} and specular reflection~\cite{rs13030455}, to assist the detection.
 Other methods use explicit boundary maps \cite{xie2020segmenting} for training, or a transformer architecture \cite{xie2021segmenting, DBLP:journals/corr/abs-2108-09174} for improved performances.
-However, while the former induces additional data preparation and computation costs, the latter further abstracts the object representations with feature embedding dictionary and has a constrained set of prototype categories.

-In general, transparent objects are small objects, and tend to have different lighting properties along the boundary.
-Hence, most TOD methods exploit the boundary cue or some auxiliary information to achieve good performances.
+However, while the former induces additional data preparation and computation costs, the latter further abstracts the object representations with a feature embedding dictionary and has a constrained set of prototype categories.
+Recently, some datasets~\cite{sun2023trosd,chen2022clearpose,ramirez2022open,ramirez2023booster} have been proposed for this task, but they are still limited to specific objects.
+In general, transparent objects are mostly small and with specific shapes (i.e., bottle, wine glass), and tend to have different lighting properties along the boundary.
 However, glass surfaces generally do not possess these properties, making these TOD methods not suitable for detecting glass surfaces.